-Our voluntary directors, patronage and councillors generously give of their time in our mutual quest to save lives.
+Our volunteer directors, patrons and councillors generously give of their time in our mutual quest to save lives.

 A/Prof Boland graduated in Medicine at Sydney University in 1967 and was appointed an Honorary General Surgeon at Sydney Hospital and Mona Vale Hospital in 1975.

 He served the Medical Profession in a number of roles including as Chairman of the Medical Board at Mona Vale Hospital, subsequently on the Council of the Association of Surgeons and the Australian Council of Health Care Standards, two years as President of the NSW Branch of the AMA in 1991-1992 and later was the medical representative on the Council of Professions in NSW.
 He had 10 years as Chairman of Australia’s biggest Medical Indemnity Insurer (AVANT) until he retired in 2014.
 Since 2011 he has taught anatomy at Notre Dame University.

 Appointed CEO & MD on 1 July 2013 having previously held the position of Executive Chairman since May 2010 and Chairman since incorporation in 2004.
 Mr Birss is a director of the Road Safety Education Foundation, a director of Road Safety Education Limited in New Zealand and is a Rotarian.
 Before his appointment as CEO/MD Mr Birss was an accountant in public practice.

 Managing Director of a building contracting company specialising in the construction of sport and leisure facilities for community groups including schools.
 A director since incorporation Mr Loughlin is a Rotarian.